Each new Destiny 2 expansion and season brings with it a higher Destiny 2 Power level cap to work towards.

 Here are all the current Pinnacle Gear sources:

-- Year 3 Raid (Garden of Salvation) encounter wins and completions
+- Year 4 Raid (when available) encounter wins and completions

 - Iron Banner Bounties